 Mica Drummond received her IMSLEC (International Multi-Sensory Language Education Council) certification in 2014 at a Children's Dyslexia Center after a year-long training and teaching practicum.
 Since then, she has taught and learned from many children who struggle to read and spell.

-Before training, she received a B.S. in nursing and later became the designer and manager for a family-owned business.
-She became interested in dyslexia when she discovered it was the reason her intelligent children struggled to read.
-With her newfound passion for helping children reach their educational potential, a science-based education background, a natural talent for design, and years of experience creating lesson plans and teaching the Orton-Gillingham method, she had all the resources to create LiteraSee Concepts Illustrated.
+Before training, she received a B.S. degree in nursing and later became the designer and manager for a family-owned business.
+She became interested in dyslexia when she discovered the reason for her intelligent children's reading struggles and discovered her newfound passion for helping children learn to read.
+With her science-based education, working in collaboration with international designers, years of research and experience creating Orton-Gillingham-based lesson plans, and successfully remediating many children's reading struggles, she had the skills, knowledge, and inner drive to author and illustrate LiteraSee Concepts Illustrated.

 What makes Literasee different than other Orton-Gillingham programs?

-LiteraSee Concepts follows the same O-G (Orton-Gillingham) teaching methodology used in Wilson and Barton’s reading programs.
+LiteraSee Concepts follows the same O-G (Orton-Gillingham) teaching methodology that Wilson and Barton’s reading programs used.
 We teach language-based, multi-sensory, structured, sequential, cumulative, prescriptive (flexible), and diagnostic (individualized) lessons.
 While being true to our O-G foundations, our goal was to uncomplicate the teaching process and add engaging visual teaching aids.

 SCOPE AND SEQUENCE